aws-amplify/amplify-flutter/packages/authenticator/amplify_authenticator/README.md

 The Amplify Flutter Authenticator simplifies the process of authenticating users by providing a fully-customizable flow which just works.
 Simply wrap your app's authenticated route in an Authenticator component and the process of authenticating users and managing login sessions is handled for you.

-## Developer Preview

-The Amplify Flutter libraries are being rewritten in Dart.
-This version is part of our developer preview for all platforms and is **not** intended for production usage.
-Please follow our [Web](https://github.com/aws-amplify/amplify-flutter/issues/234) and [Desktop](https://github.com/aws-amplify/amplify-flutter/issues/133) support tickets to monitor the status of supported categories.
-We will be releasing Web and Desktop support for all Amplify categories incrementally.

-For production use cases please use the latest, non-tagged versions of amplify-flutter packages from `pub.dev`.
-They offer a stable, production-ready experience for Android and iOS.

 ## Example

 See the [example](https://github.com/aws-amplify/amplify-flutter/tree/next/packages/authenticator/amplify_authenticator/example) which showcases many of the customizations available.